ARTICLE I – NAME

 2) The membership is open to any watercolorist 18 years of age or older.

 a.
-Open to all artists or persons who are interested in furthering the purpose of the Society; and
+Open to all artists who are interested in furthering the purpose of the Society; and

 b.
 Completed the application process; and